mixophrygian/ct-blog/tasks.md

 #Project Roadmap

 3/1:
+  -don't show onboarding after deleting the only entry...
+    -maybe add an entry to localstorage that ticks whether or not the onboarding has been seen?
+  -code splitting!!
+Make the bundle smaller!
   -view entry detail - content lives outside of the boxes for some reason -landscape mode is cancer - disable?